aparnajyothi-y/setup-python/docs/advanced-usage.md

 - run: pip install -e .
   # Or pip install -e '.[test]' to install test dependencies
 ```
+Note:
-Note: cache-dependency-path supports files located outside the workspace root by copying them into the workspace to enable proper caching.
+cache-dependency-path supports files located outside the workspace root by copying them into the workspace to enable proper caching.

+Additionally, if a dependency file (such as requirements.txt) with the same name already exists at the workspace root, the action avoids overwriting it by copying the incoming file to a uniquely named temporary directory within the workspace (e.g., .tmp-cache-deps-xxxx/requirements.txt).
+This ensures caching can proceed safely without interfering with user-managed files.

 # Outputs and environment variables

 ## Outputs